CoreyDeJong/learning-journal/README.md

 Utilize at least 5 different features of Markdown to structure your page

-Be sure to introduce yourself, and include a link to your GitHub portfolio page
+Be sure to introduce yourself, and include a link to your GitHub portfolio page My name is Corey DeJong.
+I enjoy the challenge of new experiences and the comfort of what I have found best in the world. {Github link}(https://github.com/CoreyDeJong)

 Stretch Goals